toddmotto/fluidvids/README.md

 └── package.json
 ```

+## Grunt tasks
+FluidVids comes pre-configured with `Gruntfile.js` which contains all of Grunt's tasks.
+These tasks are `grunt-contrib-concat` for concatenating files, `grunt-contrib-jshint` for JSHinting the project files, `grunt-contrib-uglify` for minifying the code.
+The hidden file `.jshintrc` contains the configuration for the JSHint tests.

 ## Adding more video players
 FluidVids use a Regular Expression and searches the `src=""` attribute of any `iframe` tags on the page.
 If the RegExp matches the attribute, FluidVids will then do it's thing and make your videos responsive.